mateusrlopez/mateusrlopez/README.md

 ### About me :blush:

 Hello there, my name is Mateus Rodrigues Lopez.
-I'm currently a 24 years old Computer Science student :books: at Centro Federal de Educação Celso Suckow da Fonseca (CEFET/RJ) at Rio de Janeiro - Brazil :brazil:.
+I'm a Brazillian :brazil:/Spanish :spain: software developer with 5+ years of experience.
+Here you will find some of the personal projects that I've made

-- I'm a web development enthusiastic, especially for back-end techonlogies :computer:
+- I'm a web development enthusiastic, both for front-end/back-end techonlogies :computer:
 - I always try to develop applications that help people in some way :heart:
 - Besides programming I also like playing/listening to music :musical_note: and playing video games :video_game: